The Local Governing Body Board (LGB) at New Town Primary School currently has four Community Governors, one Parent and one Staff Governor.

 If you are interested in finding out more about becoming a governor, whether as a parent, staff member or community member, please email our clerk to governors, Nicole Hughes, at email@example.com for further information.

 What does the LGB do?

-The LGB has three main responsibilities:
+The Local Governing Body has three main responsibilities:

 - to provide the strategic vision and support and challenge to the Headteacher and Senior Leadership Team for the day to day running of the school;